 Protecting vulnerable coastlines from natural forces involves improving dune vegetation, directing or limiting access across dunes to stop trampling, adding sand to the beach or, under extreme circumstances, using hard engineering such as groynes and sea walls.

-We maintain an annual aerial shoreline monitoring program, and have engaged scientists from consulting company Water Research Laboratory to apply complex climate modelling on a local scale to produce coastal maps showing shoreline locations at high risk within our municipality.
+We maintain an annual aerial shoreline monitoring program and engage scientists from Water Research Laboratory to apply complex climate modelling on a local scale to produce coastal maps showing shoreline locations at high risk within our municipality.

 We address coastal erosion, coastal inundation and sea level rise in our planning documents and factored these into our planning decisions.